 Is LTE-Advanced the same as 5G?

 The fifth generation of mobile networks, 5G, uses New Radio (NR) technology to provide next-generation mobile services.
 5G NR networks can work alongside 4G LTE through a deployment model NSA or Non-standalone.
-NSA allows mobile operators to launch early 5G services by employing 5G radio base stations together with existing 4G mobile core network, the Evolved Packet Core – EPC.
+NSA allows mobile operators to launch early 5G services by employing 5G radio base stations together with the existing 4G mobile core network, the Evolved Packet Core – EPC.
 It is an option for those mobile operators who want to utilise their existing 4G LTE infrastructure to launch consumer-centric 5G services like mobile broadband.
-The other deployment model, standalone 5G or SA, uses 5G radio network alongside a cloud-native 5G core network.
+The other deployment model, standalone 5G or SA, uses a 5G radio network alongside a cloud-native 5G core network.
 This model is the full 5G that enables futuristic use cases around IoT and other machine type services that require ultra-low latency.
-Check out this post for more information on standalone and non-standalone 5G.
 The earlier deployments of 5G are likely to be non-standalone, which allows mobile operators to enter the market early without having to invest heavily in an end-to-end 5G network.
 The non-standalone side of 5G NR is capable of addressing the key consumer-like use cases that we see today.
 LTE is expected to co-exist and evolve alongside 5G to create an ecosystem that can serve various use cases across different customer segments and industries.
 LTE is a 4G technology, and even though it can work alongside 5G NR and even in a non-standalone capacity, it is still a 4G technology.
 Have a look at our dedicated post on the difference between 5G and LTE Advanced.

 Is LTE still evolving?